microsoft/z3guide/website/docs-programming/01 - Z3 JavaScript Examples.md

 :::info
 The bindings do not support all features of z3.
 For example, you cannot (yet) create array expressions in the same way that you can create arithmetic expressions.
-The JavaScript bindings have the distinct advantage that they allow to use z3 directly in your browser with minimal extra dependencies.
+The JavaScript bindings have the distinct advantage that they let you use z3 directly in your browser with minimal extra dependencies.
 :::